jhspetersson/fselect/README.md

     fselect "name from /home/user/tmp where size > 0"

+Specify file size:

+    fselect path from /home/user where size gt 2g fselect path from /home/user where size = 5m
+    fselect path from /home/user where size lt 8k

 More complex query:

     fselect name from /tmp where (name = *.tmp and size = 0) or (name = *.cfg and size gt 1000000)